bustliy/bustliy/README.md

 - 👋 Hi, I’m @bustliy
-- 👀 I’m interested about something GYAATTTT
+- 👀 I’m interested about cool code, and a good music
 - 🌱 I’m currently learning Android studio
 - 💞️ I’m looking to collaborate on github, kotakode
 - 📫 How to reach me on marcustlatif02@gmail.com